caltechlibrary/iga/docs/tips.md

 3. Provided that a `CITATION.cff` file exists in the repository and the relevant data fields are present in the file, it is used as a secondary source of metadata if there is no `codemeta.json` in the repository or it lacks certain fields.
 (It is also the primary source for a couple of fields that have no equivalent anywhere else, as noted above.)
 4. The metadata provided by GitHub for the repository is used as a tertiary source of information if neither `codemeta.json` nor `CITATION.cff` files are provided, or IGA is invoked with the flag `--all-metadata`.
 (See the section on [Usage](cli-usage.md).)

-A detailed mapping of how IGA uses `codemeta.json`, `CITATION.cff`, and GitHub repository and release data is given in the [Appendix on record metadata](appendix-metadata.md#record-metadata).

-## What if you have neither?

-If the repository you are archiving has neither a `codemeta.json` nor a `CITATION.cff` file, IGA will automatically act as if the `--all-metadata` option is being used.
-This helps produce a more complete InvenioRDM record, and while the result will not be as comprehensive as if a repository has a `codemeta.json` or at least a `CITATION.cff` file, it will be better than nothing.

 ## How do you create them?